ColorOS 7.1 is a huge step up

 No 3D face unlock

-Let’s jump even further back to 2018.
+Let’s jump back to 2018.
 There were no foldable smartphones.
 Phone design was bland.
 Almost every phone had the same notch and it was hard to tell phones apart in a sea of sameness.
 So when the Find X launched with a nearly full-screen display and a motorized pop-up camera, something finally felt new.
 While I was let down by the consistently bad UX across Oppo devices, the sheer gadgetry of the phone overshadowed its downsides.

 This is Android Authority’s Oppo Find X2 Pro review.